Pylons/pyramid/docs/narr/events.rst

 at particularly interesting points during the lifetime of an application.
-You don't need to use, know about, or care about events in order to create most :mod:`repoze.bfg` applications, but they can be useful when you want to do slightly advanced operations, such as "skinning" a site slightly differently based on, for example, the hostname used to reach the site.
+You don't need to use, know about, or care about events in order to create most :mod:`repoze.bfg` applications, but they can be useful when you want to perform slightly advanced operations.
+For example, subscribing to an event can allow you to "skin" a site slightly differently based on the hostname used to reach the site.

 Events in :mod:`repoze.bfg` are always broadcast by the framework.
 However, they only become useful when you register a *subscriber*.
 A